 Returns a string, containing the structure description of the currently loaded structure.
 The description is to be found in the title bar of GeoDict or in the Project Status Section on the left, when the Structure settings are unfolded.
-It displays the module which generated or saved the structure.
-If the structure was modified e.g. with ProcessGeo, the description also contains the extension modified.
+It displays how the geometry was generated or saved.